 This collaborative project is led by Stuart Andrews and Patrick Duggan.
-More information on our work can be found below, while prospective doctoral candidates can find more information on opportunities for postgraduate study here.
+More information on our work can be found below.
+Prospective doctoral candidates can find more information on opportunities for postgraduate study by contacting us here.

 Dr Stuart Andrews